A unified Erd\H{o}s-P\'{o}sa theorem for cycles in graphs labelled by multiple abelian groups: Introduction

 \begin{restatable}{theorem}{planarmod} Let~$\ell$ and~$z$ be integers with~${z \geq 2}$, let~${p_1^{a_1} \cdots p_n^{a_n}}$ be the prime factorisation of~$z$ with~${p_{i} < p_{i+1}}$ for all~${i \in [n-1]}$, and let~$\mathbb{S}$ be a compact orientable surface.
 The following statements are equivalent. \begin{itemize} \item There is a function~${f \colon \mathbb{N} \to \mathbb{N}}$ such that for every integer~$k$, every graph embeddable in~$\mathbb{S}$ contains~$k$ vertex-disjoint cycles of length~$\ell$ modulo~$z$ or a set of at most~${f(k)}$ vertices hitting all such cycles. \item Both of the following conditions are satisfied. \begin{enumerate} [label=(\arabic*)] \item If~${p_1 = 2}$, then ${\ell \equiv 0 \pmod {p_1^{a_1}}}$ or~${\ell \equiv 0 \pmod {z/p_1^{a_1}}}$. \item There do not exist distinct~${i_1, i_2, i_3 \in [n]}$ such that~${\ell \not\equiv 0 \pmod {p_{i_j}^{a_{i_j}}}}$ for each~${j \in [3]}$. \end{enumerate} \end{itemize} \end{restatable}

 For graphs embedded in a compact orientable surface, our results allow us to derive an Erd\H{o}s-P\'{o}sa type theorem for the cycles whose $\mathbb{Z}_2$-homology class is in a fixed set of allowable values.
 This result complements an analogous half-integral Erd\H{o}s-P\'{o}sa type theorem for graphs embedded in an arbitrary compact surface (see~\cite[Corollary~8.10]{GollinHKKO2021}).
 We discuss this in more detail in Subsection~\ref{subsec:orientable}.
+Previously, Kawarabayashi and Nakamoto~\cite{KenN2007} proved a similar result for odd cycles in graphs embedded in a fixed orientable surface, which Conforti, Fiorini, Huynh, Joret, and Weltge~\cite{CFHJW2020} extended to \emph{$2$-sided} odd cycles in graphs embedded in any fixed surface.